dtrelogan/react-formstate-fp/doc/Quirks.md

 }
 ```

-The code for validateAddress is cleaner if it is moved to a nested form:
+The code for validateAddress is cleaner if it is moved into a nested form:

 ```jsx
 let addressesSection = null;